October 10, 2013

 Cats like to chew on grass and plants inside and outdoors.
-You'd be surprised by the number of plants that are irritating, dangerous and even deadly to cats if eaten.
+But you'd be surprised by the number of plants that are irritating, dangerous, and even deadly to cats if eaten.
 Even non-poisonous plants can cause vomiting and diarrhea.

 Put child-proof latches on your cabinets to keep your cat from licking, chewing, or eating cleaning products.
 They contain dangerous chemicals.
-You probably don't want the cat lying on your pots and pans, you may want to put latches on other cabinets, too.)
+(And if you'd rather not have your cat investigate your pots and pans, you may want to put latches on other cabinets, too.)

-Keep all medications, both over-the-counter and prescription (human and animal) in a secure cabinet.
-Child-proof containers aren't necessarily chew-proof for your pet.
+Keep all medications, both over-the-counter and prescription (human and animal), in a secure cabinet.
+Child-proof containers aren't necessarily chew-proof.
 Be sure to pick up any dropped pills.

-Pack away anything you don't want broken.
+Pack away (or find a secure way of displaying) breakable objects.
 Cats love exploring their space, and they will jump on tables, cabinets, sideboards, and bookshelves.
-They may accidentally knock over or break fragile items and knickknacks, then walk or chew on the broken pieces.
+They may accidentally knock over and break fragile items, then walk or chew on the broken pieces.

 Unplug electrical cords when they aren't in use.
 If your cat's a chewer, she could be in for a nasty shock.
-You could also deter her from chewing on cords by placing them in a cord protector or coating them with a bad-tasting substance like hot sauce or a non-toxic ointment or spray available at pet supply stores.
+You could also deter her from chewing on cords by placing them in a cord protector or coating them with a bad-tasting substance such as hot sauce or a non-toxic ointment or spray available at pet supply stores.

-Keep drapery cords coiled out of reach.
+Keep drapery and blind cords coiled out of reach.
 Your cat could strangle herself by getting the cord wound around her neck or choke on a plastic pull that she's chewed into pieces.

-Check the dryer before closing the door, then keep it closed when not in use.
+Look inside the dryer before closing the door, and keep it closed when not in use.
 Cats love to hole up in dark, quiet places, which can be a recipe for a tragedy.
 Kittens often climb into refrigerators, freezers, and dresser drawers, so check these, too, before closing them.

 Remove tablecloths from tables unless you are about to use them.
-New kittens who are curious about what's up there on the table and will try to climb the tablecloth.
-The result could be broken china and crystal and an emergency trip to the veterinarian.
+New kittens who are curious about what's up there on the table will try to climb the tablecloth.
+The result could be broken china and crystal—and an emergency trip to the veterinarian.

 Keep the toilet seats down.
 A kitten could fall in and be unable to get out.